openKolibri/klais-16/readme.md

 ```

 ##### Segment Order
 Besides direct control over the LEDs, there are also helper functions such as segment control and print letter.
 These use the [segmentMapping.h] and [sixteenSegments.h] headers.
-Once the leds are mapped to the segments, the segments are mapped to the ASCII character set. [sixteenSegments.h] contains which segments need to be lit for each character, the notation used in both files refers to the segments in clockwise order going in as-is conversion with sixteen segment displays.
+Once the LEDs are mapped to the segments, the segments are mapped to the ASCII character set. [sixteenSegments.h] contains which segments need to be lit for each character, the notation used in both files refers to the segments in clockwise order going in as-is conversion with sixteen segment displays.

 ![segmentMap]